 My smoked brisket burnt ends are tender, melt-in-your-mouth bites of pure joy.
 After one bite, you’ll understand why these delicious bites of slow-smoked beef brisket are referred to as meat candy.

-Perfectly seasoned, slow-smoked, and coated in a tangy barbecue sauce, the rich, smokey flavor of my smoked brisket burnt ends creates an explosion of flavor with every bite you take.
+Perfectly seasoned, slow-smoked, and coated in a tangy barbecue sauce, my brisket burnt ends have a rich, smoky flavor that will tantalize your taste buds with every bite.

-If you love burnt ends, make sure to try my Smoked Pork Belly Burnt Ends I promise they will make you squeal in delight!
+If you love burnt ends, make sure to try my Smoked Pork Belly Burnt Ends.
+I promise they will make you squeal in delight!
 Smoking meats and seafood is easier than you think with an electric smoker.
+Try out my delicious smoked beef brisket recipe while you are at it!

 My smoked brisket burnt ends make OMG delicious brisket sandwiches, tacos, and the best Texas-style chili you’ve ever tasted.